- Elected & Appointed Officials

 - Print quality must be legible for the scanner to read and produce an acceptable image.

 - Tax map, parcel ID or RPC number for respective Williamsburg or James City County documents must be on the first page of each document.

-- Surnames must be underlined to ensure that we are indexing the names properly.
+- Names shall be underlined or capitalized to ensure that we are indexing the parties properly.

 - Document pages should be numbered.

 - Deeds must state who prepared them, Virginia attorneys are required to provide their VSB number.